Loopring/protocols/packages/loopring_v3/circuit/statements.md

 - https://github.com/Loopring/protocols/blob/master/packages/loopring_v3/DESIGN.md#account-update

 This gadgets allows setting the account EdDSA public key in a new or existing account at accountID.
-The owner of an account can never change, unless state.accountA.owner.owner == 0, which means a new account is created for owner.
+The owner of an account can never change, unless state.accountA.account.owner == 0, which means a new account is created for owner.

 The account nonce is used to prevent replay protection.